Super Bowl XVI: Broadcasting

+60 Minutes was CBS's Super Bowl lead-out program.

 Entertainment

 The pregame festivities featured the University of Michigan Band.
 The band later performed the Canadian National Anthem, which was not televised.
 Singer Diana Ross (a Detroit native) then performed the U.S. national anthem, which followed a moment of silence in support of the Polish trade union Solidarity following the crackdown by the communist government of Poland on the pro-democracy union.
 Ross would later perform at the halftime show for Super Bowl XXX.
 This was the first of two Super Bowls, both held in Michigan, in which two national anthems were performed, and to have a joint Canadian-American armed forces color guard, which consisted of members of the Royal Canadian Mounted Police and Camp Grayling color guards.
 The coin toss ceremony featured Hall of Fame quarterback Bobby Layne, a star with the Lions from 1950 to 1958.

 Up with People provided the halftime entertainment featuring a salute to the 1960s and Motown.
 This was the first Super Bowl to be played in the Midwest.